 Union Jack Update

-Union Jack is believed to be around 4 months old and was rescued by housing officers when they entered an abandoned property.
+Union Jack was believed to be around 4 months old and was rescued by housing officers when they entered an abandoned property.

 U.J . was living in what can only be described as a drugs den and has been exposed to heroin, crack coccaine, cannabis, needles, asbestos and has also been in a fire.